paulmaunders/delivery-slot-bot/README.md

 * pushover_api_token - API token from Pushover
 * pushover_notification_users[] - Array of Pushover user keys who wish to receive push notifications

+## Alternative installation

+### If you get: Error: Failed to launch chrome! on yarn start

+This may be caused by the lack of expected dependencies of Chromium, the internally installed browser Chrome is based on.

+In this case it may be easier to install Chromium/Chrome yourself and configure the bot to use it:

+in config.ini:

+    browser_executable_path = /path/to/chrome

 ## Usage
 Run from inside the project folder